powsybl/powsybl-open-loadflow/README.md

  - Non impedant branches support; we do not support loops of non impedant branches: in that case, a short number of non impedant lines will be treated with a minimal impedance;
  - HVDC and multiple synchronous component calculation.

-Powsybl Open Load Flow has also an implementation of the security analysis API that can be found in Powsybl Core.
+PowSyBl Open Load Flow has also an implementation of the security analysis API that can be found in PowSyBl Core.
 It supports:
  - Network in node/breaker topology and in bus/breaker topology;
  - Contingency on branches only;
  - Permanent current limits violations detection on branches;
  - High and low voltage violations detection on buses;
  - Complex cases where the contingency leads to another synchronous component where a new resolution has to be performed are not supported at that stage.

-Powsybl Open Load Flow has also an implementation of the sensitivity analysis API that can be found in Powsybl Core.
+PowSyBl Open Load Flow has also an implementation of the sensitivity analysis API that can be found in PowSyBl Core.
 It supports:
 - AC calculation: a very minimal version that supports factors of type branch flow per injection increase;
 - DC calculation: the version is much more successful that is fully documented [here](https://www.powsybl.org/pages/documentation/simulation/sensitivity/openlf.html).